smrg-uob/PeriodicBoundaryCondition/README.md

 * Select the part: select the relevant part on which the two surfaces are defined
 * Select the master surface: this lists all the surfaces defined on the chosen part
 * Select the slave surface: this also lists all the surfaces defined on the chosen part
-* Select the set to exempt from the master surface, all nodes in these set will be ignored while matching and pairing nodes.
-This can, for instance, be used for edges which would otherwise be overconstrained due to another boundary condition on a neighbourinig face (by unchecking the box, no exemptions will be made).
+* Select the set to exempt from the master surface, all nodes in these set will be ignored while pairing nodes.
+This can, for instance, be used for edges which would otherwise be overconstrained due to another boundary condition on a neighbouring face (by unchecking the box, no exemptions will be made).
-* Select the set to exempt from the slave surface, all nodes in these set will be ignored while matching and pairing nodes.
-This can, for instance, be used for edges which would otherwise be overconstrained due to another boundary condition on a neighbourinig face (by unchecking the box, no exemptions will be made).
+* Select the set to exempt from the slave surface, all nodes in these set will be ignored while pairing nodes.
+This can, for instance, be used for edges which would otherwise be overconstrained due to another boundary condition on a neighbouring face (by unchecking the box, no exemptions will be made).
-* PBC Name: the plugin will create sets and equation constraints for each node, this name will be used to identify them
+* PBC Name: the plugin will create sets and equation constraints for each node, this name will be used to identify them, and must be unique.
 * Match plane: the plane over which the periodic symmetry should be defined (this should be parallel with the two planes, but is not required)
+* Mode: this can be set to either translational or axial, translational is used for periodicity in the cartesian directions, while axial is used for cylindrical periodicity in the axial direction.

 The two buttons will invoke the following:
 * Create button: once a valid combination of inputs are selected (different master and slave surfaces and name defined), this button will become enabled and can be clicked to define the constraints